VictorNGomes/Video-Summaries---Designing-Machine-Learning-Systems/README.md

 4. **Chapter 4: Feature Engineering** - [Video Link](https://link_to_video)
 5. **Chapter 5: Evaluating ML Models** - [Video Link](https://link_to_video)

-Each link directs to a video hosted on Loom/YouTube, providing a concise summary of each chapter.
+Each link directs to a video hosted on Loom e, providing a concise summary of each chapter.